 For example, you might mistakenly type www.faecbook.com instead ofwww.facebook.com, a phishing website might popup, similar to the real one, and gladly take all your data.

-Cyber threats are ever increasing and it is never too late to equip yourself with proper online security tools.
-So, what you can do to protect yourself online is to follow the instructions provided above and to also stay updated with latest security updates from the experts on the internet.
+Cyber threats are ever-increasing and it is never too late to equip yourself with proper online security tools.
+So, what you can do to protect yourself online is to follow the instructions provided above and to also stay updated with the latest security updates from the experts on the internet.

 Using a VPN is another step you can take to secure your online presence.
-A VPN provides you with the privacy and security you need by encrypting your online traffic.
+A VPN provides you with the privacy and security you need by encrypting your online traffic end to end.
 Use the internet wisely; stay secure at all times.